| GENERAL INFO (Jump to Diary)|

 I stop every two kilometres or so - after to wrecked cars.
 Sometimes, there are new plants, sometimes a great view over the forest.
 It just the sun would play along....
 I find a few trails, leading into the nature.
 The ground is either sand or sticky clay, sometimes mixed with gravel or even pebble.

 In an effort to get some close-ups of the amassing flowering trees, I walk through some thick vegetation.
-I get so many cuts from the strange grass, thorns and another nasty things, I look like I've been fighting cats - and lost big!
+I get so many cuts from the strange grass, thorns and another nasty things, I look like I've been fighting cats - and lost big time!
 And it is not really worth is, as the lack of sun dampen the colours significantly.

 I reach the huge, artificial lake at the dam, and power plant.
 Most of the area is fenced in, and I fail to get close to the river.
 The area is now a natural reserve; La Trinite, but the rain and lack of sun make it a bit unattractive.
 I do a few short walks in the area, and try a real narrow sealed road - leading to a gate.